yogeshmeshram2701/bank-churn-case/README.md

 SQL (SQLite), DB Browser for SQLite for querying and exploration

 ## Files in This Repo
-- `queries.sql` — all 9 queries, commented with the business question each answers
+- `bank_churn_analysis.sql` — all 9 queries, commented with the business question each answers
 - `README.md` — this write-up

 ## How to Reproduce